silviarocha/silviarocha/README.md

 #### Fullstack developer in training 🛠️

 - 🌱 I’m currently learning SQL;
-- I'm Analysis and Systems Development student, 3rd semester;
+- I'm Analysis and Systems Development student, 3nd semester.
+I study at the IFBA;
 - Brazilian, living in Salvador;
 - I love programming.
 You know this.